hindux/hindux.github.io/_posts/2020-05-31-termux-tutorial-for-begginers.md

 prev:
 comments: false
 ---
-This guide would be dive into the beautiful world of termux and explains all concepts abouts termux and its addon.
+A full proof termux tutorial for  dive into the beautiful world of termux and explains all concepts abouts termux and its addon.

 #### What is termux ?